Unix security

 Unix security refers to the means of securing a Unix or Unix-like operating system.

 Design concepts

 Permissions

 A core security feature in these systems is the file system permissions.
 All files in a typical Unix filesystem have permissions set enabling different access to a file.
-Unix permissions permit different users access to a file with different privilege (e.g., reading, writing, execution).
+Unix permissions permit different users access to a file with different privileges (e.g., reading, writing, execution).
 Like users, different user groups have different permissions on a file.

 User groups

 Many Unix implementations add an additional layer of security by requiring that a user be a member of the wheel user privileges group in order to access the su command.